Joshua Fuentes: Minor leagues

 On June 11, 2014, Fuentes signed with the Colorado Rockies as an undrafted free agent.
-Fuentes made his professional debut with the Low–A Tri-City Dust Devils and spent the whole season there, batting .260 with one home run and 16 RBI in 41 games.
-He played 2015 with the Single–A Asheville Tourists, compiling a .252 batting average with six home runs and 42 RBI in 93 games.
+He made his professional debut with the Low-A Tri-City Dust Devils and spent the whole season there, batting .260 with one home run and 16 RBI in 41 games.
+He played 2015 with the Single-A Asheville Tourists, compiling a .252 batting average with six home runs and 42 RBI in 93 games.

 Fuentes split the 2016 campaign between Asheville and the High-A Modesto Nuts where he slashed a combined .307/.366/.505 with 13 home runs and 64 RBI in 105 total games between both affiliates.
-He spent the 2017 season with the Double–A Hartford Yard Goats where he batted .307 with 15 home runs, 72 RBI, and a .869 OPS in 122 games and started 2018 with the Triple–A Albuquerque Isotopes.
+He spent the 2017 season with the Double-A Hartford Yard Goats where he batted .307 with 15 home runs, 72 RBI, and a .869 OPS in 122 games and started 2018 with the Triple-A Albuquerque Isotopes.

 Major leagues

 On November 20, 2018, the Rockies added Fuentes to their 40-man roster to protect him from the Rule 5 draft.
 He was promoted to the major leagues on April 6, 2019, and made his major league debut that night.
-Fuentes recorded a pinch-hit single versus Yimi García in his first Major League at–bat.
-During the 2020 season, Fuentes took over the first base job during the season and his offensive production was among the best on the team.
+Fuentes recorded a pinch-hit single versus Yimi García in his first major league at bat.
+Fuentes took over the first base job during the 2020 season, and his offensive production was among the best on the team.
 In 30 games, he hit .306 with two home runs and 17 RBI.

-After a slow start to 2021 Fuentes was named NL Player of the Week on May 17, batting .500 for the week and tying a Rockies record for most consecutive games with an RBI.
-During the middle of the season, Fuentes hit a rough patch in which he ended up losing his starting role on the team and ultimately was demoted to Triple–A. He ended the season hitting .225 with seven home runs and 33 RBI in 95 games.
+After a slow start to 2021 Fuentes was named National League Player of the Week on May 17, batting .500 for the week and tying a Rockies record for most consecutive games with an RBI.
+During the middle of the season, Fuentes hit a rough patch in which he ended up losing his starting role on the team and ultimately was demoted to Triple-A. He ended the season hitting .225 with seven home runs and 33 RBI in 95 games.
 On October 21, Fuentes was outrighted off of the 40-man roster.
-He elected free agency on November 7, 2021.
+He elected free agency on November 7.

 Toronto Blue Jays

 On March 26, 2022, Fuentes signed a minor league contract with the Toronto Blue Jays.
-In 29 appearances for the Triple–A Buffalo Bisons, hitting .162/.205/.200 with one home run, five RBI, and one stolen base.
+In 29 appearances for the Triple-A Buffalo Bisons, hitting .162/.205/.200 with one home run, five RBI, and one stolen base.
 Fuentes was released by the Blue Jays organization on May 23.